-- Either currently enrolled as a student at MIT or admitted to begin a degree program at MIT next academic year - Will be enrolled as an MIT student for the duration of the one-yearfellowship - Committed to being an entrepreneurial leader in a developing country

-Please refer to the detailed selection criteria to help you determine whether you are a good fit for the Fellowship.
+- Either currently enrolled as a student at MIT or admitted to start a degree program at MIT next academic year - Will be enrolled as an MIT student for the duration of the one-year Fellowship - Committed to being an entrepreneurial leader in an emerging market after graduation - Please refer to the detailed selection criteria to help you determine whether you are a good fit for the Fellowship.

-If I'm not currently enrolled at MIT, must lapply to an MIT degree program to be eligible for the Fellowship?
+If I'm not currently enrolled at MIT, must I apply to an MIT degree program to be eligible for the Fellowship?